 Can I bring a picnic?

-Yes, you are very welcome to bring a picnic and enjoy our beautiful grounds.
+Yes, you are very welcome to bring a picnic and enjoy our beautiful grounds, though there is limited outdoor seating during the winter months.
 Please note, our indoor seating is reserved for visitors who have purchased food on site.

 Are schools, Learning groups and other groups still able to visit?